 Procurement advice, help and support, via consultancy, training, coaching and occasionally interim assignments, is our primary stock in trade.
-Although, on request, we transform into knights in shining armour to help suppliers improve the competitiveness and value of their tenders to win more business.
+Although, on request, we are knights in shining armour helping potential suppliers improve their tenders to win more business.

 Procurement is …